mataralhawiti/Online_Courses/Udacity - Data Streaming Nanodegree/Kafka_Notes_Code/Streams_Basics_And_Kafka_Notes.md

     - You can create a table from scratch or declare a table on top of an existing Apache Kafka topic.
     - In either case, the table is not materialized, which limits its ability to be queried.
     - Only tables that are derived from other collections are materialized.
+        - **Materialized Views:**
+            - The benefit of a materialized view is that it evaluates a query on the changes only (the delta), instead of evaluating the query on the entire table.
+            - When a new event is integrated, the current state of the view evolves into a new state.
+This transition happens by applying the aggregation function that defines the view with the current state and the new event.
+            - When a new event is integrated, the aggregation function that defines the view is applied only on this new event, leading to a new state for the view.
+In this way, a view is never "fully recomputed" when new events arrive.
+Instead, the view adjusts incrementally to account for the new information, which means that queries against materialized views are highly efficient.
+            - ksqlDB leverages the idea of stream/table duality by storing both components of each table:
+                - The current state of a table is stored locally and ephemerally on a specific server by using RocksDB.
+                - The series of changes that are applied to a table is stored durably in a Kafka topic and is replicated across Kafka brokers.
+                - If a ksqlDB server with a materialization of a table fails, a new server rematerializes the table from the Kafka changelog.

     <br/><br/>